kipiberbatov/cairo-tutorial/README.md

 Unfortunately, to my knowledge, Cairo is unable to render SVG animations.
 It is possible to do PNG images and to combine them with ffmpeg.
 However, this project is about vector graphics.
-Hence, I decided that there is no point of making GIFs aor MP4 movies.
+Hence, I decided that there is no point of making GIFs or MP4 movies.